jagankumar-egov/AI/README.md

 → Uses system-level examples and schema introspection to guide completions

 🔄 How to Extend It to Other Config Systems
-Let’s say you’re building config generators for:
+Let's say you're building config generators for:

 🧪 API Test Suites
 → JSON schema of test scenarios, endpoints, headers, assertions